razvanfodor/learnSpringBoot/README.md

 # LearnSpringBoot
 Project for testing spring boot features

+NOTE: apache.cxf seems to require a jre greater than 8.
+I could only make the tests run with java 11.

 ## Lessons learned
 ### Async jobs
 * Add @EnableAsync to the configuration class